 We all know that we should keep a carton of baking soda in the fridge to take away odors. but there are so many other uses for it too, even in the garden!
-Baking soda is a product often used in various “green cleaning” techniques.
+Baking soda in the garden is often used in various “green cleaning” techniques.
 It has so many uses in the house, so it makes sense that it would work outside too.

 Here are 10 ways to use baking soda effectively in your garden.